SilentGene/pathwiz/README.md

 Every time I get my hands on fresh gene annotations, I face the same existential crisis: mapping those genes onto massive pathway diagrams.
 It's like trying to find specific LEGO pieces in a giant bin... while blindfolded... in the dark.

-Take methanogenesis, for example.
-Dozens of genes functioning in this pathway, giving me a headache everytime. 🌀
+Take methanogenesis for example.
+Dozens of genes function in this pathway, giving me a headache everytime. 🌀

 No doubt, [KEGG](https://www.genome.jp/kegg/) provides incredibly comprehensive pathway maps, and I'm genuinely grateful for their work.
 But let's be honest: their complexity level often lands somewhere between "mildly terrifying" and "please make it stop."